netease-im/camellia/update-en.md

 ### update
 * info command get upstream redis connect, will not return if connect is 0
+* enhance ProxyDynamicConfHook, so you can intercept all dynamic conf of ProxyDynamicConf

 ### fix
 * none